 The Department's Learning Disability Service will continue to provide day centre support for those who require it, through commissioning services from the voluntary and private sectors.
-The Social Work Department will also continue to offer centre based provision for those who need it at the Wellgate Day Support Centre and White Top Centre, while supporting others to achieve their agreed personal outcomes through provisions which meets their individualised needs and aims.
+The Social Work Department will also continue to offer centre based provision for those who need it, while supporting others to achieve their agreed personal outcomes through provisions which meets their individualised needs and aims.